Indonesian names: Naming forms

 Legally, Indonesian personal names are not divided into first and family names.
-A single name is recognized as a full personal name, and the addition of further components–such as additional given names, regional, or ethnic family/clan names or patronymics or matronymics–is a matter of parents' choice when registering the child's name.
+A single name can be recognized as a full personal name, and the addition of further components—such as additional given names, regional, or ethnic family/clan names or patronymics or matronymics—is a matter of parents' choice when registering the child's name.
 Even then, family names or patronymics are just considered part of the full personal name and have no official relevance (for instance, alphabetic ordering of names is always done by the first letter of the full personal name).

 The majority of Indonesians do not have family names.
 Rather, their given names are geographically and culturally specific.
 Names beginning with "Su" in Indonesian spelling ("Soe" in the old orthography) or ending with an "o" are usually Javanese people.
 For example, people called "Suprapto" or "Soeprapto, Joko" are likely to be of Javanese descent.
 Suharto is another example.

+Malays of northeast Sumatra such as in Medan have a unique naming convention based on the order of their birth: